- Blog -

 5. Take the Rough Road to White House Bay

 White House Bay proves that the best beaches are sometimes the hardest to reach.
-You’ll need a truck or Jeep to get there (don’t even try with a compact car), and water shoes are a must for the rocky path.
+You’ll need a truck or Jeep to get there (don’t even try with a compact car), or you can walk there and park on the road but water shoes are a must for the rocky path.

 Once you make it down, you’re rewarded with crystal-clear water and near-total solitude.
 Bring snorkel gear—small reef patches close to shore reveal colorful fish and coral.